jon-harper/clock-3/readme.md

 ## First, Some Notes

 - This project is very much under active development, [**first printing on 12/21/2021**](/Media/Cropped/20211221_Hotend.jpg).
-All renders and quite a few photos will be stored here, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).
-- Compilation of assembly and maintenance documentation will start in February of 2022 after a full Bill of Materials is completed.
+- The Bill of Materials for the initial release will be available in March.
+Construction of the BOM is automated therafter.
 - The firmware to run Klipper with Clock 3 is available [here](../clock3-klipper).
 - An additional project to revise the Klipper display and menu system is [here](../clock-face).
+- All renders and quite a few photos are stored here, but you can also follow along visually with assembly and discussion on Instagram [@jonspaceharper](https://www.instagram.com/jonspaceharper/).
+- A heat set insert press (or a steady hand with a soldering iron) is strongly recommended.

 ## Development Goals